mortbopet/Ripes/README.md

 Ripes is a visual computer architecture simulator and assembly code editor built for the [RISC-V instruction set architecture](https://content.riscv.org/wp-content/uploads/2017/05/riscv-spec-v2.2.pdf).

-Got questions or comments?
-Head over to the Ripes [Gitter chat](https://gitter.im/Ripes-VSRTL/).
+For questions, comments, feature requests, or new ideas, don't hesitate to share these at the [discussions page](https://github.com/mortbopet/Ripes/discussions).
-Report bugs, issues or feature requests at https://github.com/mortbopet/Ripes/issues.
+For bugs or issues, please report these at the [issues page](https://github.com/mortbopet/Ripes/issues).

 <p align="center">
     <img src="https://github.com/mortbopet/Ripes/blob/master/resources/images/animation.gif?raw=true" />